PandiaJason/PandiaJason/README.md

 - 🏆 Best Mini Project Award of the Year (Dept. of CSE, IIC, MHRD) - 2019 - 2020
 - 🥇 Gold Medal for Best Student of the Year (TCE Hostel) - 2018 - 2019
 - 🎓 Certificate of Excellence for an Academic Year (Dept. of CSE) - 2018 - 2019
-- 🥇 Best Faulty of the year, Nehru Institute of Technology - 2024
+- 🥇 Best Faulty of the Year, Nehru Institute of Technology - 2024
 - 🎓 Best Researcher Award, ICNGTS International Conference - 2025

 ## 💼 Web3 Startup Experiences